vicentematus/stacked-tabs-andy-matuschak/README.md

 ## Limitations

 - How to deal with the stacked notes reactively on the page?
 Because Andy use the queryparams such as https://notes.andymatuschak.org/About_these_notes?stackedNotes=zCMhncA1iSE74MKKYQS5PBZ to deal with it.
 Currently I deal with then a writable state.
 - Should I file hosting for the markdown files?
 Because the ID it's using is the slug.
 Probably will cause some problems in the future, and it's better to GET by ID.
-Maybe host the markdown files on R2 or Supabase?
+Maybe host the markdown files on some bucket?
 - Andy fetches all backlinks on every note visited.
 If you visit https://notes.andymatuschak.org/About_these_notes, on the network tab, it will fetch all external references for that note.
 - How to fetch all links on a markdown file? then you need to travel an AST (Abstract Syntax Tree).